MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-costs.md

 - Azure Migrate discovers and assesses your on-premises environment to provide an inventory.
 - Azure Migrate can map and show you dependencies between VMs so that you have a complete picture.
 - An Azure Migrate assessment contains estimated cost.
-  - Compute costs: using the Azure VM size recommended when you create an assessment, Azure Migrate uses the Azure Billing APIs to calculate estimated monthly VM costs.
-The estimation considers the operating system, Software Assurance, reserved instances, VM uptime, location, and currency settings.
+  - **Compute costs:** Using the Azure VM size recommended when you create an assessment, Azure Migrate uses the Azure Billing APIs to calculate estimated monthly VM costs.
+The estimation considers the operating system, Software Assurance, Azure Reserved Virtual Machine Instances, VM uptime, location, and currency settings.
 It aggregates the cost across all VMs in the assessment, and calculates a total monthly compute cost.
-  - Storage cost: Azure Migrate calculates total monthly storage costs by aggregating the storage costs of all VMs in an assessment.
+  - **Storage cost:** Azure Migrate calculates total monthly storage costs by aggregating the storage costs of all VMs in an assessment.
 You can calculate the monthly storage cost for a specific machine by aggregating the monthly cost of all disks attached to it.

     ![Azure Migrate](./media/migrate-best-practices-costs/assess.png)
     _Azure Migrate assessment_